 Spin Designer Hostel (El Nido Town)

-If you’re looking for companions to share adventures with, this is the best hostel to stay in El Nido you can choose.
-The Spin Designer Hostel is a modern building located in the town center and has lots of common areas where you can chat with people, play ping pong, or simply relax.
-They have shared dorms for 4 people (mixed and female-only) and a few double and single private rooms with private bathrooms.
+If you’re looking for travel buddies to share adventures with, this is one of the best hostels in El Nido.
+Spin Designer Hostel is a modern building located in the town center and has plenty of common areas where you can meet people, play ping pong, or simply relax.
+They have shared dorms for four people (mixed and female-only) and a few double and single private rooms with private bathrooms.

-If you book in advance, a bed in the dorm is around $13 with breakfast included.
-Considering accommodation prices in El Nido and that these are small rooms, we really think the value for money is great.
-The hostel is well equipped, clean, and the staff is very friendly.
+If you book in advance, a dorm bed is around $13 with breakfast included.
+Considering accommodation prices in El Nido and the fact that these are small rooms, we really think the value for money is great.
+The hostel is well-equipped, clean, and the staff are very friendly.
 Highly recommended!

 Book your bed at Spin Designer Hostel